 Now I hear the argument pop up from a few people who don’t understand how all of this works that, “of course you can dump personal info after you’ve paired, it’s supposed to sync your data”.
 Well, no. The trust dialog (the only pairing security there is) was only an afterthought that got added last year after another researcher showed how easily you could hijack iOS 6 by simply plugging it into a malicious charger.
 In fact, Apple added backup encryption to iOS specifically because they realized people’s devices were pairing with a bunch of hardware that the user didn’t trust.
 If pairing were meant to be a means to security, there would be no need for backup encryption at all.
 Your device certainly shouldn’t be making your personal information available wirelessly to any device that you’ve ever paired with since you last wiped your phone (or anyone who compromises one of those machines); in fact many users DON’T trust their work computer or other computers at all, and use backup encryption to PREVENT their personal data from being exposed.
 Never mind how easy it is to see someone enter their PIN, or leave your phone lying around.

 Any good security expert will tell you that good authentication is two factor; something you have and something you know.
 Pairing records alone are only half of the security.
 The backup password is the other half (something you know), so when you bypass it, you’ve broken security.
-These mechanisms completely bypass this encryption and THERE in lies the problem.
+These mechanisms completely bypass this encryption and there in lies the problem.
 Without backup encryption, your entire life’s worth of personal data relies solely on the ability to either steal a pairing record, or even worse – on that four digit PIN that people watch you type in day in and day out.
 And if you’re smart enough to use a complex paraphrase, you probably also have set the phone not to lock for at least 5 or 15 minutes, to make your phone usable.
 No, Apple knows that good security is two factor, and that’s why you have backup encryption.

 In addition to downplaying the services themselves, Apple has stated that the user must “explicitly grant consent” for these services to be used.
 This is not the case.
 The user has had no idea these services even exist at all on the device until recently.
 There is no dialog asking the user to allow the packet sniffer to run, or to access your photos/contacts/sms/etc to provide to AppleCare (the dialogs you’re used to seeing third party apps present are not presented when these services are accessed).
 This consent simply doesn’t exist.
 The only consent is pushing that “trust” button, which (unbeknownst to the user) gives complete carte blanche access to the mobile device, wirelessly, indefinitely, and bypassing the backup encryption that the user believes is protecting their data from unwanted eyes.
 Many people just push the trust button because they’re sick of getting nagged by stupid hardware that has no business asking for trust.
 Customers don’t necessarily understand that you shouldn’t have to push “trust” to charge your phone.
 This allows juice jacking almost as easily as before iOS 7.
 As I’ve written, also, even without pushing trust, the pairing relationship can be abused in a number of ways, either by the very simple process of copying one file from a trusted machine, watching a user type their PIN in behind their back (or from a security camera overhead), dusting the phone for the four dirtiest parts of the screen, or even just waiting for someone to leave their device lying around unlocked for a few seconds.
 At this point, I can seize the device and easily pair with it myself, and dump everything – even if the user has a backup password.
 This shouldn’t be the case.

 Lastly, please remember my talk was titled “Identifying Backdoors, Attack Points, and Surveillance Mechanisms in iOS Devices”, AND NOT “Apple Conspires with NSA for Backdoors”.
-I have outlined some services I believe are backdoors (such as file relay), and Apple has all but confirmed this by stating that their purpose is for Apple to access your data (thank you, Apple, for acknowledging that).
+I have outlined some services I believe are backdoors by definition (such as file relay), and Apple has all but confirmed this by stating that their purpose is for Apple to access your data (thank you, Apple, for acknowledging that).
 I have also outlined many things in my talk that are not back doors, but are attack points and (enterprise) surveillance mechanisms that could be taken advantage of.
 The pcapd and house arrest services certainly make tasty attack points for an attacker, and should be fixed to limit their risk.
 Back doors aren’t secrets, but they can be dangerous if misused.
 As I’ve stated before, DON’T PANIC.
 I have never suggested this was a conspiracy.
 As usual, the media has completely derailed the intention of my talk.